databricks-industry-solutions/context-graph-analytics/README.md

 ___

+## Reference Architecture

+<img src="https://github.com/lipyeowlim/public/raw/main/img/context-graph/Context_Graph_Architecture.png" width="600px">

+___

 ## Technical Overview

 This solution accelerator:
-* assumes that the raw data from security appliances (EDR, IAM, Network etc.) is already being collected or exported to bronze tables.
+* assumes that the raw data from security appliances (EDR, IAM, Network etc.) is already being collected or exported to bronze tables;
+* provides a sample collector notebook for polling okta data via okta's REST API for reference, but collection logic is not the focus of this solution accelerator;
-* provides sample DLT pipelines to extract a property graph model in the form of edges or triples into silver tables and further aggregates the silver tables via different time buckets into gold tables.
+* provides sample DLT pipelines to extract a property graph model in the form of edges or triples into silver tables and further aggregates the silver tables via different time buckets into gold tables;
-* provides a notebook to create the unifying set of edge/triple views that are used to query all the edges.
+* provides a notebook to create the unifying set of edge/triple views that are used to query all the edges;
-* provides a notebook that demonstrates how Entity resolution packages can be used to produce `same_as` edges and how these `same_as` edges can be used in the graph analytics to resolve and investigate different entities even though the entities are represented differently in different data sets.
+* provides a notebook that demonstrates how Entity resolution packages can be used to produce `same_as` edges and how these `same_as` edges can be used in the graph analytics to resolve and investigate different entities even though the entities are represented differently in different data sets;
-* provides a notebook that demonstrates how graph navigation can be used in an investigation,
+* provides a notebook that demonstrates how graph navigation can be used in an investigation;
 * provides a demo UI that demonstrate how the graph traversals can be used in an investigation workflow for analysts with no programming experience.
 * provides ... tbd

 ___

-## Reference Architecture

-<img src="https://github.com/lipyeowlim/public/raw/main/img/context-graph/Context_Graph_Architecture.png" width="600px">

-___

 ## Quickstart Guide

-If you just want to try out the solution accelerator without any additional customization in terms of target database names etc. in a Databricks workspace:
+If you just want to try out the solution accelerator in a Databricks workspace without any additional customization in terms of target database names etc.:

 1. Ensure you have git integration setup in the workspace
 2. Clone this repo to the workspace